opensupplyhub/open-supply-hub/README.md

 docker compose up
 ```

-Now you are ready for quick start the app.
+Now you are ready for quick start the app
 ```
 open http://localhost:6543
 ```